javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 It works like this:

 1. First, the code in `try {...}` is executed.
-2. If there were no errors, then `catch(err)` is ignored: the execution reaches the end of `try` and goes on skipping `catch`.
+2. If there were no errors, then `catch(err)` is ignored: the execution reaches the end of `try` and goes on, skipping `catch`.
 3. If an error occurs, then `try` execution is stopped, and the control flows to the beginning of `catch(err)`.
-The `err` variable (can use any name for it) contains an error object with details about what's happened.
+The `err` variable (can use any name for it) will contain an error object with details about what happened.

 ![](try-catch-flow.svg)